SekenderNaveed1/TOSCheck/README.md

 **Is this giving me legal advice?**
 Absolutely not.
 It just flags suspicious stuff so you can decide what actually matters.

-**Does it store or send my data anywhere?**
-Nope.
-Everything happens locally.
-If you drag your tax returns in here, that’s on you.

-#### Using an API key
-TOSCheck runs entirely on your machine by default.
-No uploads, no hidden calls, no servers.
-If you add an `OPENAI_API_KEY` or any cloud endpoint in your `.env`, analysis requests will go through that provider’s servers.
-At that point your data follows their Terms of Service, not this tool’s, so maybe let TOSCheck read their Terms before you trust them with yours.
-Not sure how you’re gonna do that if you don’t have it set up yet, but that’s a problem for future you.

 **How accurate is it?**
 Pretty solid.